midedickson/GetTutoredOnline/README.md

 User Registration:
 </p>
 <p>
-We are going to be using TokenAuthentication with knox A token will be generated at every successful registration, login, and getting logged in user.
+We are going to be using TokenAuthentication with knox.
+A token will be generated at every successful registration, login, and getting logged in user.
 To Register a User: Send a POST request to 'accounts/api/auth/register/' containing the following:
 1. Body; returning: first_name, last_name, username, email, and password in that order.